 When I meet a guy, the first question I ask myself is: Is this the man I want my children to spend their weekends with?

 12) A nice guy is primarily relationship-oriented; he may first be attracted to a woman’s external beauty, but it is her internal beauty he values most highly.
 A hunter is exclusively achievement-oriented; he does not value what a woman thinks, says or feels; all that matters is that she has a woman’s body and he wants to get his hands on it.

 Pamela Anderson Lee released a statement confirming that she has had her breast implants removed.
 Doctors say that Pamela is doing fine and that her old implants are now dating Charlie Sheen.

-12) Women who are less attractive to the type of men who only pursue attractive women are more likely to have higher-quality interactions with men.
+15) Women who are less attractive to the type of men who only pursue attractive women are more likely to have higher-quality interactions with men.
 Why?
-Nice guys are often more comfortable asking out women who they feel are more likely to agree to go out with them.
+Nice guys are often more comfortable asking out and authentically communicating with women who they feel are more likely to agree to go out with them.

 Plain women know more about men than beautiful ones do.

 The fifteen reasons above are daunting enough but they’re based on beauty alone.
 What if the beautiful woman in question is also brilliant and a successful high achiever?
 Yep, timid nice guys would view her as even more intimidating and unapproachable.
 Ah, but in Mr. Right’s eyes, those qualities would make her even more perfectly beautiful.
 Paging Mr. Right . . .
 Paging Mr. Right . . .